JakeSteam/blog-programming/_posts/2018-12-06-ensuring-your-android-apps-quality-with-firebase-performance-monitoring.md

 ---
 id: 2116
 title: Ensuring Your Android App's Quality With Firebase Performance Monitoring
-date: '2018-12-06T19:59:37+00:00'
+date: "2018-12-06T19:59:37+00:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /ensuring-your-android-apps-quality-with-firebase-performance-monitoring/
 image: /wp-content/uploads/2018/12/cover.png
 categories:
-    - 'Android Dev'
+  - "Android Dev"
 tags:
   - Firebase
   - Kotlin
   - Performance
   - Tutorial
 ---

 Firebase Performance Monitoring allows you to gather automatic performance data about your app, as well as performing manual performance traces for later analysis.
 All of these contain aggregated information about user’s devices, meaning long-term issues can be quickly identified and resolved.

-This post is part of [The Complete Guide to Firebase](https://blog.jakelee.co.uk/search/?q=firebase/).
+This post is part of [The Complete Guide to Firebase](https://blog.jakelee.co.uk/search/?q=firebase).
 Throughout this tutorial, you’ll need access to the [Firebase Performance Monitoring dashboard](https://console.firebase.google.com/u/0/project/_/performance), and the [official documentation](https://firebase.google.com/docs/perf-mon/get-started-android) may be useful.

 ## Implementation